 The State Health Insurance Assistance Program (SHIP) is a government program with trained counselors in every state.
+Here is a list of the State Health Insurance Assistance Programs in each state we serve:

-In Oregon, the SHIP is called Senior Health Insurance Benefits Assistance (SHIBA).
+- In Oregon, the SHIP is called Senior Health Insurance Benefits Assistance (SHIBA). - In Idaho, the SHIP is called Senior Health Insurance Benefits Advisors (SHIBA).